 International Women's Day History

-International Women’s Day celebrates women’s achievements throughout the world.
-Its purpose is to promote women’s equality, encourage support for repressed women and promote appreciation toward women everywhere.
-Many organizations, including the United Nations, use this day to also celebrate extraordinary achievements of ordinary women.
+International Women’s Day seeks to acknowledge and celebrate the achievements of women throughout the world.
+This day aims to promote women’s equality by showing appreciation for women and by encouraging support for repressed women.
+Many organizations such as the United Nations use this day to celebrate the extraordinary achievements of ordinary women.

 International Women's Day was initially promoted by the Socialist Party of America.
-In 1909, it designated this day in remembrance of a major strike by the International Ladies’ Garment Workers Union.
-The holiday is now recognized internationally and is an Official National Holiday for many countries, including: China, Russia and Ukraine.
+In 1909, this day was declared in remembrance of a major strike by the International Ladies’ Garment Workers Union.
+This holiday is now recognized internationally and is an official national holiday for many countries.
 It is observed annually on March 8th.

 Top Tweets for International Women's Day -